Learn how to create any workflow using this 5-step framework.

 Step 1: Establish boundaries

-The single most important thing to remember about workflows is that they need clearly defined beginnings and endings.
+The single most important thing to remember about how to create workflows is that they need clearly defined beginnings and endings.
 Without them, it’s difficult to control the workflow.
 Without a consistent starting point, how do you know when the workflow is active?
 Without a defined result, how can you measure its success or efficiency?

 By drawing the boundaries of the workflow, you are focusing on a definite, specific set of people, tasks, and activities.
 This will give you much more control over the workflow and make the remaining steps in this process much easier.
 To set boundaries, you’ll need to identify the end result (output) of the workflow, as well as its starting point (trigger).

 Identify the outcome (result)Although it may seem counterintuitive to begin with the endpoint of your workflow, there are two very good reasons for this: 1) it will help you identify all the activities, information, people, and systems you need to achieve the result, and 2) understanding the desired outcome helps you determine whether or not the workflow is effective/successful.

 Identify the starting point (trigger)Once you’ve named the result you want from the workflow, it’s time to define the trigger, or action, time, or condition that puts the workflow into motion.
 There are a few different types of triggers: requests, receipt of information, specific action, or time.